House Sitting References Guide For Beginners (Updated 2023)

 When I say social media profile, I am not talking about your Instagram full of selfies or you at the beach sipping mimosas.

-I am talking about any online presence you have that holds some credibility.
-Think if there are any Facebook pages or groups you manage that are relevant to house sitting or show that you are reliable and trustworthy.
+I am talking about any credible online presence you have.
+Are there any Facebook pages or groups you manage relevant to house sitting or show that you are reliable and trustworthy?

-Do not pass on your social media profiles if they have any photos or posts of you being irresponsible, partying, showing strong cultural or political views or anything that might turn the homeowner off you right away.
+Do not pass on your social media profiles if they have any photos or posts of you being irresponsible, partying, showing strong cultural or political views, or anything else that might immediately turn the homeowner off you.

 Personal Website

-Do you have your own website?
-Obviously, if it is about house sitting or animals or relevant to what you are applying for the better.
+Do you have your website?
+Obviously, it is better if it is about house sitting, animals, or relevant to what you are applying for.

-Make your own website and put your references, skills, and links to any relevant sites on there.
-If you pass this onto the homeowner they will appreciate the extra effort you have gone through to showcase your skills.
+Make your own website and put your references, skills, and links to relevant sites.
+If you pass this on to the homeowner, they will appreciate the extra effort you have put into showcasing your skills.

-We have obtained some of our best houses sits from homeowners finding our website and getting in touch with us!
+We have obtained some of our best houses from homeowners who found our website and contacted us!

 Charity Work or Community Group Work

-Are you a part of any local community groups or charity organisations?
+Are you involved in any local community groups or charity organisations?
 Have a reference written by the head honcho of that group.
-This is a great way to show the homeowner you are trustworthy, compassionate and responsible.
+This is a great way to show the homeowner you are trustworthy, compassionate, and responsible.

 Animal Experience